ThomasLatham/fantasy-art-forever/README.md

 3 pm and 6 pm (all Eastern Time).

 ### Technologies Used
-The bot is a [Next.js](https://nextjs.org/) application hosted on [Vercel](https://vercel.com/home).
+The bot is an [Express](https://expressjs.com/) application hosted on [Render](https://render.com/).
-You might be thinking, "[~~But isn't Betty a woman's name?~~](https://www.youtube.com/watch?v=pz1rjq5emKY&ab_channel=Dude902) But isn't Next.js a frontend framework?"
-The answer to that is "Yes;" however, Next.js offers a very convenient (and free) way to define public API endpoints, and we can store the business logic of the application in such endpoints.
+Express offers a very convenient and flexible way to define API endpoints, where the business logic of the application is stored.
+Render gives us a free way to host the application on the web.

 Having one endpoint for the logic of sourcing Reddit posts and another for the logic of posting to Instagram, we then use the cron-scheduling service [cron-job.org](https://cron-job.org/en/) (also